joealden/corum-docs/src/development/3-iterations/3-changes.md

   * The post page loads post details (name, author, content, comments etc.)
   * The new post page creates a new post and redirects the the new post
   * The new subforum page creates a new subforum and updates the navigation

-## ??

-* Ensure that the moderator knows that it all works as it should